cyverse/irods-adm/coding-standards-bash.md

 SUID and SGID are not allowed in Bash scripts for security reasons. `sudo` or `gosu` should be used instead.

+__TODO review the following in a browser__

 ## stdout vs. stderr

-For scripts meant to be part of a data processing pipeline, i.e., scripts that write data to stdout so that other scripts can read the data from stdin typically through a pipe, `|`, informational messages, like progress messages, and error messages should be written to stderr.
-For scripts that don't write data to stdout, informational messages should be written to stdout.
+Error and warning messages should always be written to stderr.
+Typically, informational messages, like ones about progress, should be written to stdout.
+Informational messages should be written to stderr by scripts meant to be part of a data processing pipeline, i.e., scripts that write data to stdout so that other scripts can read the data from their stdin, typically through a pipe, `|`.

 ## Comments

-All comments should be sufficient enough so that the someone can learn how to use what is being described without having to read the code.
+All comments should have enough detail so that the someone can learn how to use what is being described without having to study the code in the detail.
+Since an incorrect comment is usually worse than no comment, comments should be kept to a minimum.
+If a quick glace of the code being documented is enough to understand an aspect, that aspect should not be documented.

 ### File Header